aashkir/COMP3004/FlashCardApp/readme.md

 ## Screens

-The screen components always live in the **Screen** folder.
+The screen components always live in the **UI/Screens** folder.
 Inside a Screen component you will find

 - `index.js` where the screen component itself lives
 - various other components related to the screen component

-## Library components
+## Installed Library components

-We use components from nativebase.io. check out their documentation.
+nativebase.io. check out their [documentation](https://docs.nativebase.io/Components.html#card-image-headref).

+we (read: SOMEONE) also used react-native-paper